 It’s a couple of cute girls and they’re getting closer.

 Your heart starts racing, your stomach is turning over, and you feel clumsy and awkward.
 You start to analyze every little thing you do, becoming paranoid about what the ‘right’ way to walk is, or where you should look as you walk by these people.

-At least until the next person walks by.
+At least… until the next person walks by.

-In this article I’m going to give an overview of the different treatment options available for you, and which ones are the best in my opinion.[Note: this article is still under construction.
-More writing and references will come soon.]
+In this article I’m going to give an overview of the different common treatment options available for you, and which ones are the best in my opinion.

 1. Pharmaceutical Medication

 The first social anxiety treatment option that comes to mind for most people is medication.
 Many people, even experts, usually have strong black-and-white opinions about medication.
 This means people fall into 2 basic categories:

 - Either they believe medication is the ONLY way to cure social anxiety disorder, because the issue must be either genetic or a “chemical imbalance.”

 - Or they believe medication is evil, only created by Big Pharma to get people hooked, and it should be avoided at all costs.